 952.873.7314 / firstname.lastname@example.org

-Rabbi Avi S. Olitzky graduated from the Joint Program at Columbia University and the Jewish Theological Seminary in 2003 where he was awarded a BA in Sociology and a BA in Talmud and Rabbinics.
+Avi S. Olitzky is a senior rabbi of Beth El Synagogue in St. Louis Park, MN where he previously served as an associate rabbi.
+He graduated from the Joint Program at Columbia University and the Jewish Theological Seminary in 2003 where he was awarded a BA in Sociology and a BA in Talmud and Rabbinics.
 Rabbi Olitzky went on to receive an MA in Midrash in October 2007 and his ordination as a rabbi in May 2008.
 He is particularly interested in making Jewish learning and engagement accessible to all backgrounds, levels and interests.
 This speaks to Rabbi Olitzky’s founding and directing MSP Kosher, a local Kashrut agency committed to providing strict Kosher supervision free-of-charge, increasing the quantity of supervised kosher establishments and providing transparency in kashrut supervision.
-While in Rabbinical School, Rabbi Olitzky served as a US Navy CCPO and reached the rank of Lieutenant and he serves as a chaplain with the Plymouth Police Department.
-Stemming from a deep involvement in USY as a youth Rabbi Olitzky continues to commit himself to youth work over the years, believing that youth groups are vital to developing a Jewish identity in young people.
+While in Rabbinical School, Rabbi Olitzky served as a US Navy CCPO and reached the rank of Lieutenant.
+He currently serves as a chaplain with the Plymouth Police Department.
+Stemming from a deep involvement in USY as a youth, Rabbi Olitzky continued to commit himself to youth work over the years, believing that youth groups are vital to developing a Jewish identity in young people.
 Rabbi Olitzky is also an avid hockey fan and you might just catch him on the ice—regardless of the season.
 Rabbi Olitzky is married to Sarah who holds a PhD in Bilingual School Psychology, and shares his passion for food and vegetarianism.
 The Olitzkys are blessed with four children, Aliza, Akiva, Miryam and Yonatan.